by J. Alexander Greenwood

 Note: I’ve previously covered how to get booked on a podcast, how to be a good guest once you are booked on a show and tips on finding the best podcast for you.
 I am the host and producer of the Mysterious Goings On and PR After Hours podcasts.
 If you would like to be a guest, please visit the websites for more information.
 To learn more, please check out my book on podcasting, The Podcast Option, available in eBook, paperback, and of course, audiobook.

 * * * * * *

 J. Alexander Greenwood is an award-winning writer, public relations consultant, podcaster, speaker, and former journalist and broadcasting executive.
 He is best known as the author of the John Pilate Mysteries and host/producer of the Mysterious Goings On podcast and the PR After Hours podcast.
 Mysterious Goings On was named an Apple Podcasts "New & Noteworthy" show in 2016 and was a 2019 People's Choice Podcast Awards nominee.
+In 2022 the show was named a Top 5 Literature Podcast by CrowdUltra.
 Alex has recorded hundreds of hours of podcasts and made numerous appearances on TV, radio, podcasts, webinars, and conferences.
-He is the author of the Amazon Top-Selling eBook, The Podcast Option.
+He is the author of the Amazon Top-Selling book, The Podcast Option.

 Copyright © 2023 Writers In The Storm - All Rights Reserved